edsonmedina/php_testability/README.md

 # php_testability

-Analyses and produces a report with testability issues of a php codebase
+Analyses and produces a report with testability issues of a php codebase.

 ## Installation
 ### Composer